mackworth/cTiVo/wiki/Advanced-Topics.md

 You can manually remove channels from this list by selecting them and hitting the Minus sign at the bottom, or add one by hitting the Plus sign.

 If you'd like us to check all your channels, then click on Test All Channels.
-This will add a show from every channel your TiVo has recorded (including Suggestions)with a special TestPS Format.
+This will add a show from every channel your TiVo has recorded (including Suggestions) with a special TestPS Format.
 This Format only downloads a short segment from each show to quickly test every channel.
-You can then remove all such Tests with the final button.
+You can then remove all such Tests with the final Remove All Tests button.
+This is not required as each channel will simply retry the first time we see a PS failure, but it can be interesting to see what channels have converted.

 # Edit Formats